RMerl/asuswrt-merlin/README-merlin.txt

             were changed by a radio schedule.
    - FIXED: QIS would report newer firmwares, potentially overwriting Asuswrt-Merlin with an original Asus firmware.
+   - FIXED: Wifi LEDs would turn back on if radios were enabled while in Stealth Mode (now they turn back off after a few seconds)

 3.0.0.4.246.20: